 Choosing the right pillow

 A poor quality pillow can cause disturbed sleep and as sleep is very important to the body's repair process, compromising the quality of your pillow can also affect your overall health and mental fitness.

 There are both biomechanical and pain relieving benefits for you in using orthopaedic pillows.
 They are helpful in the treatment of pain by offering support and should be considered an important adjunct to chiropractic care in the treatment of acute and chronic neck complaints regardless of the cause.

 They are generally made from foam, some are made from memory foam, and they are shaped.
 They have a bump or contour that gives you the optimum support for your neck and head.

 Regardless of why you think you have pain it is important to deal with it sooner rather than later.
 The longer you have a problem the harder it is to get rid of it.
 The early signs of having a problem might only present as a slight stiffness and tiredness in the shoulders.
 Having pain is not normal even though it is common.
-Book a chiropractic assessment to help get a diagnosis and effective treatment programme sooner rather than later.
+Book a chiropractic assessment to help get a diagnosis and effective treatment program sooner rather than later.

-It is important that you use a good quality and supportive pillow, which will hold your neck in alignment and which supports your head.
+It is important that you use a good quality and supportive pillow, which will hold your neck in alignment, and which supports your head.
 (Your head weighs an average of 4 to 6 kilograms.)
 A good pillow will encourage your head and neck to remain in the correct position when you move around during sleep.
 In turn, this will relieve muscle tension around the neck, relax the shoulders and correctly position the head, arms, and lower back for relaxed sleep.
-Your pillow should offer most support to your neck.
+Your pillow should offer support to your neck.
 To achieve this we as chiropractors recommend that you buy an orthopaedic pillow.